symfony/symfony1-docs/gentle-introduction/en/07-Inside-the-View-Layer.markdown

 In the `<head>` section of the final document, the title definition sets the `<meta name="title">` tag if the `include_metas()` helper is present, and the `<title>` tag if the `include_title()` helper is present.
 If both are included (as in the default layout of Listing 7-5), the title appears twice in the document source (see Listing 7-6), which is harmless.

+>**TIP**
+>Another way to handle the title definition is to use slots, as discussed above.
+This method allow to keep a better separation of concern between controllers and templates : the title belongs to the view, not the controller.

 #### File Inclusion Configuration

 Adding a specific style sheet or JavaScript file to a view is easy, as Listing 7-26 demonstrates.